 Jan 27-28 & Feb 3-4, 2024

 $759 CDN includes 4 days of instruction, books, and use of safety and snow study equipment.
 An AST 2 certificate will be issued on successful completion.*

 *To be eligible for the AST 2 certificate participants must first have taken the AST 1 course through an Avalanche Canada recognized provider.
 Yamnuska offers the AST 1 course on most weekends throughout the winter months.
 Please contact our office if you have any questions.

 Trip Cancellation Insurance is available through the Simpson Group.

-This program involves three days of backcountry ski touring in steep and variable terrain.
-You should be an advanced intermediate skier/split boarder with a high level of aerobic fitness.
-Previous avalanche training is not required, however to receive your AST 2 certificate you must have taken an AST 1 with Yamnuska or another provider in the past.
+Previous avalanche training is not required, however, to receive your AST 2 certificate you must have taken an AST 1 with Yamnuska or another approved provider in the past.

 This program is limited to participants 18 years and older unless accompanied by a parent or legal guardian and in which case approval must be given by Yamnuska Mountain Adventures.